ggerganov/llama.cpp/README.md

 Inference of [Facebook's LLaMA](https://github.com/facebookresearch/llama) model in pure C/C++

+**TEMPORARY NOTICE:**
+If you observe garbage results, make sure to update to latest master.
+There was a bug and it was fixed here: https://github.com/ggerganov/llama.cpp/commit/70bc0b8b15b98dca23b28f0c8f5e34b27e424cda

 ## Description

 The main goal is to run the model using 4-bit quantization on a MacBook.